- How war impacts health and inequality within societies and families

-- Hunger and international aid
+- Food security and international aid

 - The First World War

 My current research focuses on the health, hunger, and inequality of civilians during the First World War.
-I am publishing a book with Oxford University Press ‘Hunger in War and Peace’ as part of their Historical Monograph Series.
-It is based on my DPhil dissertation which won the Dev Book Prize for the best dissertation in the History of Medicine at Oxford, and was also short-listed for the best doctoral dissertation by the Economic History Society.
-My article in the Economic History Review (2015) "Hunger games: or how the Allied blockade in the First World War deprived German children of nutrition, and Allied food aid subsequently saved them" was awarded the Alexander Prize from the Royal Historical Society.
-My book assesses the nutritional status of civilians in Germany from 1914-1924 using a variety of original source material including old anthropometric measurements from school children, scientific studies, maps, institutional reports, internal international aid documents, personal letters, legal reports, newspapers, and diaries.
+I am publishing a book with Oxford University Press Hunger in War and Peace: Women and Children in Germany, 1914-1924, (April, 2019) as part of the Historical Monograph Series.
+This book assesses the nutritional status of civilians in Germany from 1914-1924 using a variety of original source material including anthropometric measurements from school children, scientific studies, maps, institutional reports, internal international aid documents, personal letters, legal reports, paintings, newspapers, and diaries.
 I find that deprivation was severe for some civilians in Germany, but that it varied greatly depending on status: age, gender, social class, and even stratum within families impacted how much people suffered during the War.
+My DPhil dissertation won the Dev Book Prize for the best dissertation in the History of Medicine at Oxford, and was short-listed for the best doctoral dissertation by the Economic History Society.
+My article in the Economic History Review (2015) ‘Hunger games: or how the Allied blockade in the First World War deprived German children of nutrition, and Allied food aid subsequently saved them’ was awarded the 2016 Alexander Prize from the Royal Historical Society.